clairdl/go-linear-regression/README.md

 **Pitfalls**:
 - Extrapolation beyond the model can quickly become very inaccurate
 - Extreme outliers can throw off the model

-*'twas here i got bored of writing notes*
+*'twas here i realised that i was only writing notes to escape having to debug*